davve77/BetterWRD/README.md

 ## 📥 How to Download
 - ### Chrome, Brave, MS Edge, Opera & other Chromium browsers:
-  1️⃣ First of all, go ahead and download BetterWRD.zip from [github.com/davve77/BetterWRD/releases/latest](https://github.com/davve77/BetterWRD/releases/latest).\
+  1️⃣ First of all, download BetterWRD.zip from [github.com/davve77/BetterWRD/releases/latest](https://github.com/davve77/BetterWRD/releases/latest).\
   2️⃣ Extract BetterWRD.zip to a folder.\
   3️⃣ Go to chrome://extensions & enable Developer mode.
-Typically the switch is located in a corner of the page.\
+Typically, the switch is located in a corner of the page.\
   4️⃣ Drag & drop the folder to chrome://extensions.
 Nice, you've installed BetterWRD! 🎉

 - ### Firefox: